 - Mouth guard

 Treating the underlying causes of TMD is the key to easing the pain and suffering that you are experiencing.
-If you think your symptoms are caused stresses on your jaw, for whatever reason, you need to have it checked out by a qualified neuromuscular dentist.
-Please contact Softouch Dental Care today to schedule an initial TMD/TMJ consultation.
+If you think your symptoms might be caused by stresses on your jaw, you need to have it checked out by a qualified neuromuscular dentist.
+Please call Softouch Dental Care today at 703-319-6990 to schedule a comprehensive neuromuscular dentistry consultation.